KingDEV22/KINGDEV22/README.md

 Here are some ideas to get you started:
 -->
 - 🎓 I have graduated in B-Tech CSE
-- 🧑‍💻 I am dedicated and motivatedsoftware engineer
+- 🧑‍💻 I am dedicated and motivated software engineer
-- 🌱 I’m currently learning LLM model and NLP to work on a project.
+- 🌱 I’m currently working on NLP and transformer models to build a project.
 - 🤔 I’m looking for job opportunites to improve my development skills.
 - 📫 How to reach me: kingsuk2k@gmail.com | [Linkedin](https://www.linkedin.com/in/kingsuk-biswas/) | [Portfolio Website](https://kingsuk-biswas.onrender.com)
 - 🔗 [LeetCode](https://leetcode.com/kingsuk2k/) | [GeekforGeeks](https://auth.geeksforgeeks.org/user/kingsuk2k/practice)